0glabs/0g-doc/docs/intro.md

 And much more.

 ## Getting Started
-To dive into running a node, check out our guide <here>.
+To dive into running a node, check out our guide  **link to run a node* .

 - [Run a Node](/run-a-node/testnet-information)
 - [Developer Tooling](/developer-tooling/faucet)